 - Lawyer of the Year (Sydney), Commercial – Best Lawyers: 2014.

-- Costas is listed in Best Lawyers for Mergers & Acquisitions, Equity Capital Markets, Corporate, Commercial and Telecommunications.
+- Costas is listed in Best Lawyers for Mergers & Acquisitions, Equity Capital Markets, Corporate, and Commercial (among others).

 - Chambers Global and Chambers Asia Pacific name Costas as a leading individual for Corporate/M&A.

 - The Legal 500 lists Costas as a leading individual in Corporate/M&A.

 - Chambers Asia Pacific notes that Costas is praised for being "very strategic and tactical" and for providing "some very clever ideas on a very challenging transaction", and that Costas is applauded by clients for his "standout commercial judgement."

 - Chambers Global says peers note the strong technical skills of Costas who is a "responsive and skilled M&A practitioner with strong technical skills and excellent commercial judgement", and that Costas has "an amazing legal mind, providing an outstanding mix of technical skill and commercial judgement."
 They also appreciate that he is "down to earth - his ego doesn't get in the way.”

 - The Asia Pacific Legal 500 notes that Costas has "extremely valuable knowledge of regulatory matters" and is a "good negotiator" who is "strong on the tactics of public market M&A", and is "creative, extremely commercial and easy to work with."